jkohlin/wordpress-basics/personal-portfolio-3-templates.md

 * **Title** - The current post's title.
 * **Content** - The current post's content.

-> Tip: Use a conditional statement to check if the template part us beeing used with a single project or not.
-Can be useful when listing different collection of the taxonomy terms.
+> Note: Use a conditional statement to check if the current post (or page) has any connected terms to show.

 ### Assignment handin
 Create a minimum amount of templates using the template parts above, to match the content plan and wireframes.
 Each template should begin with `get_header()` and end with `get_footer()`;